Not to Touch the Earth: Lyrics

 In the 2020 book Listen to Classic Rock!
 Exploring a Musical Genre, author Melissa Ursula Dawn Goldsmith compares "Not to Touch the Earth" to "Shaman's Blues" (from the 1969 The Soft Parade), since both songs lyrically seem to indicate that "Morrison was fascinated by shamanism".
-A portion of the lyrics refer to John F. Kennedy's assassination: "dead president's corpse in the driver's car".
+A portion of the lyrics refer apparently to John F. Kennedy's assassination: "dead president's corpse in the driver's car".
+Music journalist Greil Marcus on the other hand, elaborates that the line may not be "necessarily about JFK," but "an image floating over the tableau of everyday life."

 The song begins with the line, "Not to touch the earth, not to see the sun", these are subchapters of the 60th chapter of The Golden Bough by James Frazer.
 The chapter is called "Between Heaven and Earth", with subchapter 1, "Not to Touch the Earth", and subchapter 2, "Not to See the Sun".
 These subchapters detail taboos against certain people (generally royalty or priests) walking upon the ground or having the sun shine directly upon them.
 Frazer had noted that these superstitions were recurring throughout many primitive cultures, and appeared to be related to traditions and taboos concerning menarche and the following female initiation rites.
 Frazer's work had an influence on Morrison, according to the Doors biography No One Here Gets Out Alive (1980).

-Musical style

-"Not to Touch the Earth" has received many characterizations and definitions by both authors and critics, concerning its musical style.
-Writing a review for the compilation album Perception, critic Stuart Berman characterized it as an acid rock track.
-Author Melissa Ursula Dawn Goldsmith wrote that the song represents a conventional psychedelic track on Waiting for the Sun, but "musically it is real part of the Doors' art and progressive rock effort."
-The tune has also been classified as avant-rock song, notably by British journalist Mick Wall.